bruno-lang/alma/README.md

 #### Capturing Matches
 Instructions 0-5 control the parsing process by instructing the parser.
-The next 2 instructions 6 and 7 are used to a) shape the resulting parse-tree and b) allow to form reusable compositions and recursion.
+The next two instructions 6 and 7 are used to a) shape the resulting parse-tree and b) allow to form reusable compositions and recursion.

 ##### 6 Reference
+Combinations of instructions are _assigned_ to a named rule.

+		comment = '<!--' .. '-->'

+Such rules can be referenced on the right hand side of another rule through their name.

+		xml = comment | element

+The rule `xml` _reuses_ the rules `comment` and `element` as alternatives of a selection.

+References can always be resolved before a grammar is actually used to control a parser so in practice they might just be used to initially describe the grammar through instructions but in the actual grammar instance they might not appear any longer.
+But this can be implemented either way.

+_Pseudo-code (during parsing):_

+		referenced-instruction = context resolve reference-name
+		continue at referenced-instruction exec (input, position)

 ##### 7 Capture
+Records the start and end position of the _annotated_ **rule instruction** by pushing a frame onto a stack being the parse-tree in a sequential form.

 #### Optional
 There are 3 more instructions that are not essential for the concept to work